 We offer monthly training webinars for FALDP members.
 These are via Zoom and last one hour.
-We host the webinars on Saturday morning at 11:00 on the fourth Saturday of each month.
+We host the webinars on Saturday morning at 11:00 on the last Saturday of each month.
 For those maintaining or seeking FALDP Certification these webinars are valued at one Continuing Education Unit (CEU) each.

 In the past we emailed out webinar notes and files to attendees after the webinar.
 Now we upload files, information, and hand-outs to the FALDP Private Facebook Group.

-We will also be hosting more team building, social, Happy Hour meetings.
-These are to be held the second Wednesday of each month at 5:30 pm.
+We have changed the time and day for our After Hours Teambuilding Zooms.
+These will now be held the second Tuesday of each month at 6:00 pm.
 These are no agenda, getting to know each better meetings.
 However, the Meeting Etiquette below still applies.

 The Golden Rule: Treat your online meeting like a regular business meeting.
 Arrange your day so that you can be present during the meeting.
 If it were not an online meeting, it would be in a meeting room with everyone there and participating.
 The fact that it is an online meeting does not make it okay to do the groceries while attending the meeting.
 Get comfortable in a chair at a desk.
 Have your coffee or water handy.
 Are you able to take notes?
 Use a device that makes it easy to see slides or other content.
 If you're not set up well, you could hold up the meeting by asking for data that is visible to all but you.
 A tablet or PC is usually good for viewing slides, but a smartphone isn't always.